North Wall Car Park Upgrade Project

 I notice the boundary stating 'Railroad Lands".
 Who 'owns' the land the proposed improvements are on?
 I think the plans look great by the way.
 Great improvement and will be an asset to all who use and view the beach.
 I am supposing these improvements will integrate with the overall jetty concept under discussion.
 I see no issue with that.
 The only other comment is that landscaping should use species endemic to the area.
 Is this the case?
 Looks like it.
 Thanking You, Tammy

-Tammy Mills-Thom asked almost 4 years agoHi Tammy.
+Tammy Mills-Thom asked about 4 years agoHi Tammy.
 Thank you for your comments and questions.
 The land marked Railroad Lands is the property of the Australian Rail Track Corporation.
 The land that is identified for the North Wall Car Park Upgrade and foreshore enhancements is part of the Jetty Foreshore Crown Reserve (Crown Lands), managed by Council as Crown Lands Manager for that area.
 The North Wall section of the Reserve is named as the North Wall Foreshore.
 The concept designs for North Wall have been forwarded to relevant NSW Government agencies and to the NSW Government's Jetty Foreshores Community Project Advisory Steering Committee, which informs the NSW Government's planning for the overall Jetty Foreshores.
 Landscaping for North Wall Foreshore is to feature species endemic to the North Coast.

 -